IMMORTEL

 |

 (breath of air) The pyramid contains a group of highly technologically advanced life forms who call themselves Gods.
 They believe they created us so who knows?
 But one of them, Horus (Thomas M. Pollard: FRANTIC, DEMON LOVER), has made his fellow immortals sick to the teeth with his arrogance and antics.
-Sooo mad are they that they've decided that he can't go through whatever it is they go through to remain immortal.
-Instead, the decaying Horus has seven days before he buys the farm, so he is allowed one last visit to the earth he co-created.
+Sooo mad are they that they've decided Horus can't go through whatever it is they go through to remain immortal.
+Instead, the decaying Horus has seven days before he buys the farm.
+They grant him one last visit to the earth he co-created.

 |